-- 3.1: Difficult to ascertain from the syllabus and Blackboard content.
-There are several exams and quizzes embedded throughout that appear to measure the stated learning objectives, but the Reviewer did not see the exams themselves. - 3.2: The grading policy/rubric is stated in the syllabus. - 3.3: The criteria are descriptive and aligned with the grading policy. - 3.4: The assignments are varied and aligned with the objectives for each week.
-The instructor has provided a variety of activities, including quizzes and exams, assignments, discussions, and videos.
-The Reviewer applauds the use of the "Activities at a Glance" within each module.
-In addition, the assignment details and directions are very thorough.
-The only thing that might help here are possible addition of short screen capture videos developed by the instructor which illustrate some of the processes. - 3.5: Reviewer couldn't locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.
+- 3.1: Difficult to ascertain from the syllabus alone.
+There are several quizzes, projects, and assignments embedded throughout the course that appear to measure the stated learning objectives, but the Reviewer did not see an example. - 3.2: The grading policy/rubric is stated in the syllabus. - 3.3: The criteria are descriptive and aligned with the grading policy. - 3.4: The assignments were not described in the syllabus.
+The Reviewer would have like to see more detail regarding the assignments and projects, and how they map to the course objectives. - 3.5: Reviewer couldn't locate any evidence of tracking learning progress. (e.g., Circle back activities, mastery learning pathways, etc.) However, course activities appear to build on one another providing scaffolding.